The uses and abuses of hypnosis

 When we use hypnotic techniques to help someone access the REM state, we are tapping into that individual’s unique ‘essence’, the life force programmed into them after conception that then awaits certain influences – as a spark awaits wind for it to fan into flame – so that it may grow and develop and thus continue the evolutionary process.
 A hypnotic induction is, in fact, a form of trespass upon the private mental territory of another’s essence.
 This is territory that we should only enter respectfully if invited in, and we must be careful to close the gate properly when we leave.
 Using hypnosis repeatedly with an individual is ultimately weakening to them, because it can put out the spark of volition by making them increasingly open to suggestion, and not only to the suggestions of their therapist.
 That is one reason that therapy should be as brief as possible.

 The aim of therapy is to help people detach and cope alone, not become dependent.
 Extreme cases of repeated hypnosis can even eventually derange the brain, as when ordinary people start behaving in grotesque ways and think of others not as humans but as ‘things’.
-When the self-righteous behead people who don’t share their religion or think it is acceptable to rape, torture and kill people – it is certain that they have been hypnotised by the use of emotional arousal through fear, chanting, repetition, or other means, to make them become highly suggestible.
+When the self-righteous behead people who don’t share their religion or think it is acceptable to rape, torture and kill people, it is certain that emotional arousal has used to hypnotise them via fear, chanting, repetition, or other means, to make them become highly suggestible.
 All dangerous mass movements involve hypnosis and the programming of people, once they are emotionally aroused.

 This danger has long been known.
 As the renowned Indian Hindu monk Swami Vivekananda said, “Think of the mind like a team of wild horses, and rather than controlling them through muscular strength and taking hold of the reins, you ask another to hit them on the head to stun them into a submissive state for a short period of time.
 Each time another stuns the horses into submission the person loses an amount of their own mental energy.
 From continued regular sessions of hypnosis from another person, entering into this docile state, instead of gaining power and better control, the mind can become a shapeless powerless mass eventually leading to the mental asylum.”
 A version of this is what may happen if therapists repeatedly try to bolster a psychologically damaged person by telling them that they are talented or desirable or have a great future ahead, on the basis of no evidence whatsoever, and doing nothing concrete to help make this a reality.
 Careless use of hypnosis can interfere with people’s psychological and spiritual development and it is not melodramatic to call that psychic murder.